TipsForGIS/get-random-lines-from-file/README.md

 # get-random-lines-from-file

 This Python code prints random lines from a given file, csv or txt for instance.
+In the repo, there is a sample csv file for testing the code.